pagopa/io-react-native-cieid/README.md

 });
 ```

-Be aware to subscribe to the `url` event in your app to handle the CieID app callback.
+Be aware to subscribe to the `url` event in your app to handle the CieID app callback coming from the deep linking.

 ```ts
 import { Linking } from 'react-native';